 “The purpose of it is to get our folks trained for the kinds of jobs we want to have,” she said.

-Page 2 of 2 - • Kraus continues to push his plan to cut state income taxes, which Gov. Jay Nixon vetoed last year.
+• Kraus continues to push his plan to cut state income taxes, which Gov. Jay Nixon vetoed last year.

 That can happen, Kraus said, “without cutting core budgets.”
 His plan includes triggers before any tax cut would go into effect.
 State revenues, which tend to rise over time as the economy grows, would have to rise at least $100 million a year, tracked over three years, before phases of the tax cut would kick in.